Rejean-McCormick/SemantiK_Architect/docs/FRONTEND_API.md

 ## 4. Data models

-The concrete semantic types live under `semantics.types` and related modules.
+The concrete semantic types live under `semantics.types` (and are re-exported from `nlg.semantics`).
 The snippets below illustrate the expected shape.

 ### 4.1 Frames